mongodb/specifications/source/auth/tests/mongodb-oidc.rst

     }

 - Perform a ``find`` operation that succeeds.
-- Assert that the human callback has been called three times.
+- Assert that the human callback has been called 3 times.
 - Close the client.

 **4.4 Fails**